 Externships

-An Externship connects students and employers over winter break to provide exposure to a wide variety of career fields and industries within engineering.
+An externship connects students and employers over winter break to provide exposure to a wide variety of career fields and industries within engineering.
 This one-day job-shadowing opportunity occurs in January before the start of the spring semester.
-During an Externship, employers demonstrate current projects and discuss possible career paths within their organization.
-Students utilize an Externship to explore what a potential career can look like within their major.
-Past Externships have included panels with company leadership, question-and-answer sessions and tours of workspaces.
-Virtual Externships will be available as an option for employers to accommodate social distancing guidelines.
+During an externship, employers demonstrate current projects and discuss possible career paths within their organization.
+Students utilize an externship to explore what a potential career can look like within their major.
+Past externships have included panels with company leadership, question-and-answer sessions and tours of workspaces.
+Virtual externships are available for students who cannot attend an in-person event.

 Externship was an excellent way to get to know company culture and experience what a day in engineering looks like.